Felipeg005/To-Do-List-ES6/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for make it possible!
+- Thanks to the minimalist project.

 ## 📝 License